 The first two years in the Honors Program allow students to explore various academic disciplines and to create connections within an intellectual community of peers, faculty, and local leaders.
-Every first-year student must take at least one Introductory Honors seminar; as an added benefit, these courses also meet USU’s General Education Breadth requirements.
-The Honors seminars investigate big questions about cultural, socio-economic, scientific, and technological issues facing our global community and thus introduce students to shared concerns across academic disciplines.
-In addition to their coursework, Honors students participate in at least three co-curricular events each year.
+Every first-year student must take at least one Introductory Honors Seminar; as an added benefit, these courses also meet USU’s General Education Breadth requirements.
+The Honors Seminars investigate big questions about cultural, socio-economic, scientific, and technological issues facing our global community and thus introduce students to shared concerns across academic disciplines.
+In addition to their coursework, honors students participate in at least three co-curricular events each year.
 Sponsored by colleges, departments, and the Honors Program, these academically oriented events all extend learning beyond the classroom and create a sense of campus community for students.
 The Honors Program deepens this experience by offering regular special opportunities for students to meet and converse with faculty, visiting scholars, and performers on campus.

-Senior Honors students must complete capstone or thesis projects in their majors.
+Senior honors students must complete capstone projects in their majors.
 These projects vary according to discipline, but all involve focused research or creative work in the major and yield a final product with professional and intellectual value for the student.
 These products may take many forms, including a traditional thesis; a single- or co-authored paper based on sustained research; a performance, fieldwork experience, or exhibition with thoughtful process analysis; or a detailed professional portfolio that goes well beyond the normal requirements of the major.
-Seniors have the opportunity to join interdisciplinary discussion groups exclusively for senior thesis/capstone writers and to share their work with other interested Honors students, alumni, and faculty.
-As the most experienced members of the Honors intellectual community, seniors also take on leadership roles in Honors Student Council, the Honors Advisory Board, and clubs and organizations within their departments and colleges.
+Seniors have the opportunity to join interdisciplinary discussion groups exclusively for senior thesis/capstone writers and to share their work with other interested honors students, alumni, and faculty.
+As the most experienced members of the honors intellectual community, seniors also take on leadership roles in Honors Student Council, the Honors Student Advisory Board, and clubs and organizations within their departments and colleges.
 Their attendance at co-curricular activities by senior year should be driven, at least in part, by their involvement in shaping those activities for the campus community as a whole.